-GENERIC NAME: DICLOFENAC SODIUM ENTERIC-COATED TABLET - ORAL (dye-KLO-fen-ack SO-dee-um)
+GENERIC NAME: DICLOFENAC SODIUM ENTERIC-COATED TABLET - ORAL (dye-KLOE-fen-ack SOE-dee-um)

 BRAND NAME(S): Voltaren

-Stop taking diclofenac and seek immediate medical attention if you notice any of the following rare but very serious side effects: black stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest pain, shortness of breath, weakness on one side of the body, sudden vision changes, slurred speech.
+Stop taking diclofenac and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, slurred speech.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.